alonzi/DataWranglingForOpenData/ExploratoryDataAnalysis.md

 ## 2.1.1.3 Exercise Explore a Data Set
 While you are working these exercises take note of the problems that crop up.
+We will be addressing them in future sessions.

 * Categorical or numerical?
 Explain why.
   * gender